dwrobel/flatcam/README.md

 - fixed Freeform Cutout gaps issue (it was double than the value set)
 - added protection so the Cutout (either Freeform or Rectangular) cannot be done on a multigeo Geometry
 - added 2Sided Tool default values in Edit -> Preferences -> Tools
+- optimized the FlatCAMCNCJob.on_plot_cb_click_table() plot function and solved a bug regarding having tools numbers not in sync with the cnc tool table

 28.01.2018